johnnykv/heralding/README.rst

   * Generic low interaction honeypot
   * Multiprotocol credentials catching honeypot, comes default with ssh, vnc, pop3, pop3s, ssh, smtp, ftp, http and telnet capability.
   * Extendable, both in terms of new protocols but can also be extended to provide shell-like features.
-  * Supports a variety of loggers (syslog, file logging, hpfeeds, etc).
-  * Can be deployed independently or as part of the full beeswarm setup.

 * Client